Ford S-MAX MPV

 At a glance

-All S-MAX models have plenty of airbags and a five-star Euro NCAP rating.
-Traction and electronic stability control are standard on all models, and there are optional safety features, too.
+All new models have plenty of airbags the S-MAX secured a five-star Euro NCAP crash safety rating.
+Traction control and electronic stability control are standard on all models, plus there's a generous selection of optional safety features that can be specified.

 The Ford S-MAX offers fairly good fuel economy for its class and the smooth automatic gearbox doesn’t reduce it by much

 The Ford S-MAX is great to drive for an MPV, and feels like a much smaller car from behind the wheel